absrp/geomechanics/README.md

-# geomechanics
-Set of Jupyter Notebooks of concepts in geomechanics

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A compilation of Jupyter Notebook for understanding different concepts in geomechanics.
-Under construction.
+Under construction mostly for my own understanding but with future teaching in mind.

 <!-- ROADMAP -->
 ### Scripts contained